dougbtv/dougbtv.github.io/_posts/2018-10-04-kubernetes-operator-tutorial.markdown

 ---
 author: dougbtv
 comments: true
-date: 2018-07-25 16:06:01-05:00
+date: 2018-10-04 11:55:01-05:00
 layout: post
 slug: kubernetes-operator-tutorial
 title: A Kubernetes Operator Tutorial?
-You got it, with Operator-SDK and an Asterisk Operator!
+You got it, with the Operator-SDK and an Asterisk Operator!
 category: nfvpe
 ---

 So you need a Kubernetes Operator Tutorial, right?
-I sure did when I start.
+I sure did when I started.
 So guess what?
 [I got that b-roll](https://www.youtube.com/watch?v=SItFvB0Upb8)!
 In this tutorial, we're going to use the [Operator SDK](https://github.com/operator-framework/operator-sdk), and I definitely got myself up-and-running by following the [Operator Framework User Guide](https://github.com/operator-framework/operator-sdk/blob/master/doc/user-guide.md).
-Once we have all that setup
+Once we have all that setup -- oh yeah!
+We're going to run a custom Operator.
+One that's designed for Asterisk, it can spin up Asterisk instances, discover them as services and dynamically create SIP trunks between n-number-of-instances of Asterisk so they can all reach one another to make calls between them.
+Fire up your terminals, it's time to get moving with Operators.

+What exactly are Kubernetes Operators?
+In my own description -- Operators are applications that manage other applications, specifically with tight integration with the Kubernetes API.
+They allow you build in your own "operational knowledge" into them, and perform automated actions when managing those applications.
+You might also want to see what [CoreOS has to say on the topic](https://coreos.com/operators/), read their [blog article where they introduced operators](https://coreos.com/blog/introducing-operators.html).

+Sidenote: Man, what an overloaded term, Operators!
+In the telephony world, well, we have operators, like... a [switchboard operator](https://www.google.com/search?tbm=isch&source=hp&biw=1916&bih=926&ei=9Eq2W8XkGtC05gKu74Uw&q=switchboard+operator&oq=switchboard+operator&gs_l=img.3..0l10.505.2736..2811...0.0..1.103.1267.18j1......2....1..gws-wiz-img.....0..35i39.XYtoYQsWkvs) (I guess that one's at least a little obsolete).
+Then we have platform operators, like... sysops.
+And we have how things operate, and the operations they perform...
+Oh my.

+A guy on my team said (paraphrased): "Well if they're applications that manage applications, then...
+Why write them in Go?
+Why not just write them in bash?".
+He was...
+Likely kidding.
+However, it always kind of stuck with me and got me to think about it a lot.
+One of the main reasons why you'll see these written in Go is because it's going to be the default choice for interacting with the Kubernetes API.
+There's likely other ways to do it -- but, all of the popular tools for interacting with it are written in Go, just like Kubernetes itself.
+The thing here is -- you probably care about managing your application running in Kubernetes with an operator because you care about integrating with the Kubernetes API.

+One more thing to keep in mind here as we continue along -- the idea of CRDS -- Custom Resource Definitions.
+These are the lingua franca of Kubernetes Operators.
+We often watch what these are doing and take actions based on them.
+What's a CRD?
+It's often described as "a way to extend the Kubernetes API", which is true.
+The thing is -- that sounds SO BIG.
+It sounds daunting.
+It's not really.
+CRDs, in the end, are just a way for you to store some of your own custom data, and then access it through the Kubernetes API.
+Think of it as some meta data you can push into the Kube API and then access it -- so if you're interacting with the Kube API, it's simple to store some of your own data, without having to roll-your-own way of otherwise storing it (and otherwise reading & writing that data).

+Today we have a big agenda for this blog article...
+Here's what we're going to do:

+* Create a development environment where we can use the [operator-sdk](https://github.com/operator-framework/operator-sdk)
+* Create own application as scaffolded by the Operator SDK itself.
+* Spin up the [asterisk-operator](https://github.com/dougbtv/asterisk-operator), dissect it a little bit, and then we'll run it and see it in action.
+* Lastly, we'll introduce the Helm Operator, a way to kind of lower the barrier of entry that allows you to create a Kubernetes Operator using Helm, and it might solve some of your problems that you'd use an Operator for without having to slang any golang.

 ## References

+Here's a few articles that I used when I was building this article myself.

 * [Helm Operator article from blog.openshift.com](https://blog.openshift.com/make-a-kubernetes-operator-in-15-minutes-with-helm/)
 * [LinuxHint Operator tutorial](https://linuxhint.com/kubernetes_operator/)